Aider-AI/aider/README.md

 $ export OPENAI_API_KEY=sk-...
 $ aider myapp.py

-Added myapp.py to the chat
 Using git repo: .git
+Added myapp.py to the chat.

 myapp.py> change the fibonacci function from recursion to iteration
 ```